stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.layout/revisionoptions/get_commentcolor/_index.md

 ## RevisionOptions::get_CommentColor method

 Allows to specify the color to be used for comments.
-Default value is **Red**.
+Default value is [Red](../../revisioncolor/).

 ```cpp
 Aspose::Words::Layout::RevisionColor Aspose::Words::Layout::RevisionOptions::get_CommentColor() const